Search

 Why are you volunteering to serve on this committee?

-I wanted to be a part of a group that acknowledges, appreciates, and cherishes the contributions of a family physician in various domains of healthcare.
+I wanted to be a part of a group that acknowledges, appreciates, and cherishes the contributions of a family physician in various domains of health care.
 There are several amazing and inspiring family physicians out there in the community and recognizing their efforts is a wonderful way to demonstrate our appreciation and gratitude for their efforts.

 What about the ACFP’s work do you find most valuable?